haberdashPI/vscode-modal-keys/README.md

 `settings.json` file.
 It overrides existing keybindings, so back them up somewhere before running the command, if you want to preserve them.

 Preset keybindings for vim are available.
-You can learn more about Vim bindings [here][14].
+You can learn more about Vim bindings [here](TODO).
 Built-in presets are located under the `presets` folder under the extension installation folder.
 The command scans and lists all the files there.
 It also provides an option to browse for any other file you want to import.